WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week04/lecture04p1.md

 These widgets can be quite extensive with many different operations;
 additionally, they can have substantial CSS styling.

-We've used simple examples before.
+We used simple examples before with our decorators.
 For instance, we can create an interactive function very easily:

 ```#python